VOXX International Board of Directors

 John J. Shalam, founded Audiovox Corporation (now VOXX International Corp) in 1965 and was elected Chairman of the Board in May 2005.
 He has served as President and Chief Executive Officer and as a Director of VOXX International (or its predecessor) from 1960 through May 2005.

 Shalam was instrumental in building his company from a marketer of one of the world's first in-dash auto sound systems, to a major player in the cellular industry, to a leader in consumer electronics.
-He is a significant force within the realm of mergers and acquisitions, facilitating 10 acquisitions to date.
+He is a significant force within the realm of mergers and acquisitions.
 Shalam was at the helm in 1987 when the company went public and serves today in an advisory capacity.

-Shalam leads an active life outside of Audiovox as a member of The Wharton Club of New York, the University of Pennsylvania's Benjamin Franklin Society and the JPMorgan Chase Bank Metropolitan Advisory Board.
+Shalam leads an active life outside of Audiovox as a member of The Wharton Club of New York and the University of Pennsylvania's Benjamin Franklin Society.
 He is a life member of the Alpha Epsilon Pi Fraternity, Officer of La Chaíne des Rótisseurs (N.Y.
 Chapter), member of the Ordre Mondial Du Vin, Fondateur de L' Académie Brillat-Savarin, and Past President and Director of the Old Westbury Horsemen's Foundation.

 Stan Glasgow, was elected to the board in 2013.
 Mr. Glasgow has over 40 years of global consumer electronics, display technology and computer industry-related experience.
 He worked for Sony Electronics from 2001 to 2012 including two years as Chairman, and four years as President, and last served as Senior Adviser to the Entrepreneurship & Innovation Group of Sony Corporation of America.